Wikipedia - Free Ency

 Anno Domini: Jesus Through the Centuries - an exploration of the heart of two millennia.
 Exhibit Entrance.

 Chronology of the Life of Jesus Christ from Catholic Encyclopedia.
-See also A Biography of Jesus, Biography of Jesus Christ (Brief), Matthew's Biography of Jesus, Life of Christ - Summary.
+See also A Biography of Jesus, Biography of Jesus Christ (Brief), Matthew's Biography of Jesus.

 The Life of Jesus.
 A historical document from Secular Web Library, a complete and very lengthy edition by Ernest Renan (1823-1892), translated.
 'La vie de Jésus' (originally written in French) was the first biography of Jesus to present him as entirely human.
 "In 1852 was published Renan's work on the most renowned Islamic philosopher of the Middle Ages, Averroes.
 This brought him his doctor's degree and established his reputation as a thinker."